 The people next door are now reassured.
 And my friends are reassured that I didn’t become whatever they imagined I’d become.
 I stopped drinking alcohol and bow my head before meals to pray silently.
 And I dress up on Sunday mornings to go to church instead of having a lie in.
 Like today—a nice warm morning and I walked to the meetinghouse.
 If I invited a couple of friends to church, and if I believe in and talk about Mormonism, nothing else has changed and what I believe in doesn’t impact our friendship.

-The Church made up for it and had become the most important thing in my life, giving me the structure I craved and the support I needed.
+The Church gave me the structure I craved and the support I needed.

 I went over my talk one last time.
 Each Sunday, the Bishop—akin to an unpaid minister with a day job and called to look after the temporal order and well-being of a ward—asks three members (male or female) to prepare a talk for the following Sabbath.
 Priesthood holders blessed and passed the Sacrament—the Mormon communion, consisting of bread (torn in small pieces while the rest of us sang a hymn) and individual plastic cups filled with water.